Cell decompositions of persistent minimal models: Persistent rational homotopy theory

-\end{corollary} The construction on the right is the 'copersistent Postnikov tower' for (the rational homotopy type of) $\X$, and restricts to (\ref{classical-postnikov}) point-wise.
+\begin{corollary} Let $\X : [n]^{op} \to \sSet$ be a copersistent, simply-connected space $\X$ with minimal model $\bM \to_2 \mathcal{A}_{PL}(X)$.
+The image of the skeletal filtration \ref{informal-cofiber-sequence-diagram} of $\bM$ under spatial realization recovers a copersistent Postnikov tower for $\X$. \end{corollary} The construction on the right is the 'copersistent Postnikov tower' for (the rational homotopy type of) $\X$, and restricts to (\ref{classical-postnikov}) point-wise.
 The commutativity of products and spatial realization is a result of the (contravariant) left-adjointness.
 The decomposition of

 into products over the interval decomposition of $K(\pi_k^\Q(\X),k+1)$ reflects the basic correspondence:\\ If all attaching maps in the minimal model are trivial, then which we interpret as a `homotopical interval decomposition' of $\X$ at the level of copersistent spaces.